Swydo/ddp-apollo/README.md

 See [DDP Rate Limit documentation](https://docs.meteor.com/api/methods.html#ddpratelimiter).

 ## HTTP support
 There can be reasons to use HTTP instead of a Meteor method.
-There is support for it build in, but it requires a little different setup than the DDP version.
+There is support for it built in, but it requires a little different setup than the DDP version.

 ### Client setup
 ```js